abudrionis/icdcoder/README.md

 #### For -test

   `-fine_tuned`
-                        Filepath to fine-tuned (traind) model.
+                        Filepath to fine-tuned (trained) model.
 Default
                         is *./models/fine_tuned_model/pytorch_model.bin*

 ### Examples of using main and optional arguments

-Below, examples of how to use the main and optional arguments are displayed
+Below, examples of how to use the main and optional arguments with the BERT_coder.py script are displayed.

 An example of how it could look like if you want to use all the data for training and not for testing, for example when wanting train a model to put in an application: